"Toggle-plexing" Sprites on the Commodore 64

 - Any object rendered by the toggle-plexed sprite, however, can be ostensibly solid if it is moving, such as a falling bomb (although its solidity is an optical illusion, as in actuality, it is invisible on every other frame.

-As with so many offbeat VIC-II techniques, toggle-plexing requires execution from within a raster interrupt to ensure consistent timing of the effect; in Colony's case, that's the main
+As with so many offbeat VIC-II techniques, toggle-plexing requires execution from within a raster interrupt to ensure consistent timing of the effect; in Parallaxian's case, that's the main

 game engine's interrupt that also runs the parallaxed scroller routines, the colour splits, the mode splits and the multiplexor.

-So Colony combines toggle-plexing with a multiplexor to maximise the number of useful, game-critical sprites visible at any time.
+So Parallaxian combines toggle-plexing with a multiplexor to maximise the number of useful, game-critical sprites visible at any time.

 NOT QUITE A NOVEL TECHNIQUE...

-Alas, Colony is not the first game to do this.
+Alas, Parallaxian is not the first game to do this.

 Unbeknownst to me when the concept bubbled up in my mind, at least one game coder had already got there before me.